ygritte723/NeSVoR/README.md

 # NeSVoR: **Ne**ural **S**lice-to-**Vo**lume **R**econstruction

-NeSVoR is a package for GPU-accelerated slice-to-volume reconstruction.
+NeSVoR is a package for GPU-accelerated slice-to-volume reconstruction (both rigid and deformable).

 This package is the accumulation of the following works: